Provisional Irish Republican Army: Popular support

-Support for the IRA within nationalist communities and within the Republic of Ireland has fluctuated over the course of the conflict.
+Support for the IRA within nationalist communities and within the Republic of Ireland fluctuated over the course of the conflict.
 In September 1979 the Economic and Social Research Institute conducted a wide-ranging survey of attitudes to the IRA in the Republic.
 Its findings showed that 20.7% broadly supported IRA activities, while 60.5% opposed them.
 Meanwhile, when respondents were asked whether they sympathised or rejected their motives, 44.8% of respondents expressed some level of sympathy with their motives while 33.5% broadly rejected them.
 A study in 1999 showed amongst Catholics in Northern Ireland, 42% of respondents expressed sympathy with republican violence while 52% said they had no sympathy.
 The same study found 39.7% of respondents in the Republic of Ireland sympathised with republican violence.

 According to a 2022 poll, 69% of Irish nationalists polled believe there was no option but "violent resistance to British rule during the Troubles".